Saegusae/fps-utils/README.md

   Written for tera-proxy, a free script filled with features dedicated to improve your fps, in the open world and in dungeons.

-  **To support development and me:** I accept any amount of MWA as donations on the EU-Killian server (I have debts to pay off) Saegusa/Saegusa-chan or PM me on discord Saegusa#3195 thanks.
+  ~**To support development and me:**~ ~~I accept any amount of MWA as donations on the EU-Killian server (I have debts to pay off) Saegusa/Saegusa-chan or PM me on discord Saegusa#3195 thanks.~~

+  I now have a [patreon page](https://www.patreon.com/saegusa) where you can show your support, for reminder all my mods will remain 100% free and the free users will keep getting my mods and updates for free.
+Free.

+### ps.
+The commands list here is for the next update which will be FpsUtils3, some will work some won't approach with caution, and yes !fps 2 is still a meme, using is not advised.

 ## How to use:
 * Setup tera-proxy by meishuu (https://github.com/meishuu/tera-proxy)